gillcaleb/resume_blog/_posts/terraform-provider.md

 ---
 title: 'Sprinkler System Terraform Provider'
-excerpt: 'Because what's the point of Terraform if you can't use it to terraform'
+excerpt: 'Because what is the point of Terraform if you do not use it to terraform'
 coverImage: '/assets/blog/terraform-provider/cover.jpg'
 date: '2024-07-09'
 ogImage:
   url: '/assets/blog/terraform-provider/cover.jpg'
 ---

-This past spring, I had an Orbit Bhyve Outdoor Irrigation system timer added to my house.
+This past spring, I had an Orbit Bhyve Outdoor system timer added to my home's sprinkler system.
 I've never owned an irrigation system before and now that it's operational I've been having wayyyyy too much fun playing around with the different settings.
 The timer comes with a relatively straightforward IPhone app and web interface that lets you do things like set schedules and run ad hoc sprinkler sessions.

 Most folks would probably just set a schedule and let it do it's thing, but as I was tinkering with my lawn a few weeks ago, it got me thinking: could I use Terraform to control my sprinkler system?
 After all - why do things the easy way when you can spend hours building redundant automation?
 All jokes aside, I'm always looking for ways to expand my breadth and depth of understanding of the tech I use on a daily basis and I'm also a firm believer that you learn best when you're having fun.
 This project seemed like a great opportunity to do both.